juxstin1/rocm-ai-toolkit/README.md

 - Not a proof or verification tool.
 Use rocm-truth for execution verification.
 - Not a ROCm installer or driver setup guide.

+## Is this like CUDA Toolkit?

+Short answer: no.

+CUDA Toolkit is an SDK (compilers, headers, runtimes) and assumes NVIDIA controls the whole stack.
+It makes an implicit promise: if it installs, CUDA exists.

+rocm-ai-toolkit does not ship compilers or drivers and does not guarantee execution.
+It helps you inspect environments, handle partial/broken ROCm states, and delegates proof to rocm-truth.

+One-liner: CUDA Toolkit assumes CUDA works. rocm-ai-toolkit helps you reason about whether ROCm works at all.

 ## Quick start

 ```powershell